 Set it aside for now; you'll put it back on later.

-Now take a look at your front endpaper.
+Take a look at the front endpaper.
 This sheet of extra thick paper is glued to the cover (on the left side) and the front of the page block (on the right) and it holds the book together.
 The endpaper in this book is black, but in most books it's plain white.

 You need the endpaper to re-assemble the book after you've cut out the cavity, so it must be kept in good condition.